gbeserra95/DEVinHouse/README.md

     <td align="center" width="33%" height="33%"><img src="https://user-images.githubusercontent.com/47508755/146043557-829fee60-ed7e-4522-a754-9117d9849e12.png"/></td>
   </tr>
     <tr>
-    <td valign="center">Starting with the basics of the WEB, going through everything you will need to master React.
+    <td valign="top">Starting with the basics of the WEB, going through everything you will need to master React.
 Here you will also have the first contact with GIT and Kanban board.</td>
-    <td valign="center">You'll learn C# from scratch, through .netCore to mastering everything you need to build robust solutions, and of course through SQL, testing and documentation.
+    <td valign="top">You'll learn C# from scratch, through .netCore to mastering everything you need to build robust solutions, and of course through SQL, testing and documentation.
 The mini-sprints will start in this module, so you will learn and practice weekly with agile methodologies.</td>
-    <td valign="center">It's time to take off, combining your frontend and backend skills you are ready to become a Fullstack developer!
+    <td valign="top">It's time to take off, combining your frontend and backend skills you are ready to become a Fullstack developer!
 In this module you will delve into the complete development cycle, mastering Docker, Messaging and also automated tests!</td>
   </tr>
 </table>